 Voronoi To The World

-Voronoi diagrams arise naturally in many spatial analyses.
-More importantly for this author they also tend to be aesthetically attractive, making them useful for crafting compelling illustrations.
+Voronoi diagrams arise naturally in various spatial analyses.
+More importantly for this author, they also tend to be aesthetically attractive, making them useful for crafting compelling illustrations.

 Efficiently constructing a Voronoi diagram, however, is not particularly straightforward.
-In this note we’ll work through the geometric structure of Voronoi diagrams and an algorithm that leverages that structure to implement Voronoi diagrams with the maximum possible performance.
+In this note I work through the geometric structure of Voronoi diagrams and an algorithm that leverages that structure to construct Voronoi diagrams with the maximum possible performance.

 1 Tessellating A Plane

 From what I can tell the standard reference for Voronoi diagrams, and other topics in computational geometry, is Berg et al. (2008).
-This text is sometimes referred to as “the 4Ms” which I can only infer refers to three out of the four authors having the first name “Mark” with the forth, non-Mark author being an honorary “M”.
+This text is often referred to as “the 4Ms”, which I can only infer refers to the fact that three out of the four authors share the first name “Mark” with the forth, non-Mark author being an honorary “M”.
 I humbly suggest that “Mark, Marky, Mark, and the Funky Bunch” is more appropriate, but to each their own.

 The standard Voronoi diagram considers the Euclidean distance function, d( p, p' ) = \sqrt{ (x - x')^{2} + (y - y')^{2} }.
-This construction, however, can be generalized to other distance functions.
-At the same time Voronoi diagrams can be defined on higher-dimensional real spaces and even more general metric spaces.
+In theory, however, this construction can be generalized to other distance functions.
+At the same time Voronoi diagrams can be defined on higher-dimensional real spaces and even more general non-Euclidean ometric spaces.

 Because each cell contains one, and only one, site, we can always label the cells by the associated site (Figure 2 (a)).
-Similarly we can label the linear segment that forms the boundary between two neighboring cells by the sites associated with those two cells, and the punctual boundaries separating the corners of three neighboring cells by the sites associated with those cells (Figure 2 (b), Figure 2 (b)).
+Similarly we can label the linear segment that forms the boundary between two neighboring cells by the sites associated with those two cells, and the points separating the corners of three or more neighboring cells by the sites associated with those cells (Figure 2 (b), Figure 2 (b)).

 2 The Geometry of Voronoi Diagrams